▰ Leshnoff Announces 2015–2016 Season

 The spring will also usher in a new violin concerto for legendary violinist Gil Shaham and the Knights Orchestra.
 Commissioned by Baltimore-based Shriver Hall Concert Series, the group will premiere the work in February 2016 before it goes on tour.

-May 2016 brings the Kansas City premiere of Leshnoff’s Symphony No. 3, a work commissioned by the Kansas City Symphony to commemorate the 100th anniversary of America’s entrance into World War I.
+Remarkably, Leshnoff will have two new symphonies premiered in the same season.
+November 2015 brings the Atlanta Symphony’s premiere of his Symphony No. 2 under the baton of Robert Spano.
+Then, in May 2016, the Kansas City premiere of Leshnoff’s Symphony No. 3, a work commissioned by the Kansas City Symphony to commemorate the 100th anniversary of America’s entrance into World War I.

 ▰ Symphony No. 2 World Premiere